soundwrightpro/FRUITY-NILA/README.md

 * **mod wheel** and **pitch wheel** support on plugins that have that function
   * set range to 12 on Pitch in the Channel Window for Pitch to function correctly
 * dropped older version support.
 20.9 and higher only!
-* volume control in the piano roll for the selected sound
+* volume, mute and solo control in the piano roll for the selected sound
 * **quantize** has been changed to quick quantize
 * red box around mixers under control
 * removed legacy code in regards dB display on controller and implemented new code for same function